 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not take REVLIMID for conditions for which it was not prescribed.
 Do not give REVLIMID to other people, even if they have the same symptoms you have.
 It may harm them and may cause birth defects.

 If you would like more information, talk with your healthcare provider.
-You can ask your healthcare provider or pharmacist for information about REVLIMID that is written for healthcare professionals.
-You can also call 1-888-423-5436 or visit www.REVLIMID.com.
+You can ask your healthcare provider or pharmacist for information about REVLIMID that is written for health professionals.

 What are the ingredients in REVLIMID?